Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Oregon to Washington

-- Get Washington CPL - Apply in WA county (easier than CA)
+- Get a Washington CPL.
+Apply in a WA county (easier than CA).

-- Open carry - Legal in WA (but not recommended)
+- Open carry.
+Legal in most of WA (but not Seattle).

 Washington law:

-- Open carry legal in most areas (not Seattle)
+- Open carry is legal in most areas (not Seattle)

-Bottom line: Get a Washington CPL if you frequently visit.
+Bottom line: Get a Washington CPL if you visit often.

 Oregon to Utah